 Katja backhands him hard with the knuckles of her gloved fist, “Pay attention.”

-He blinks back into his present nightmare, CJ is most assuredly in the moment.
+He blinks back into his present nightmare, CJ is most assuredly in the moment, directly plugged in to the Power of Now.

 Katya, “We heard about an abuser stalking his ex girlfriend, making threats against her and her child, turns out to be you.”